-Segment was founded in 2012 by MIT undergraduates who left MIT to join YCombinator.
+Segment was founded in 2012 by MIT undergraduates.
 Now, Segment has over 7,000 customers and is one of the most effective ways for businesses to collect and send customer data on the web.
 How their team leveraged community referrals to achieve rapid growth.

 Adriana quickly realized that Segment employees, users, and investors were passionate about the product and that many current employees had been referred by an enthusiastic employee or community member.
 So, her team built a formal referral program to support the Segment’s beliefs: the importance of a sense of “Tribe” (a core value) and the power of community referrals.

-Drafted: How did you first launch referrals at Segment?
+Drafted: How did you first launch community referrals to fill jobs at Segment?

-Drafted: How did you get people excited about referring their friends to Segment?
+Drafted: How did you get people excited about referring their community to jobs at Segment?

-Drafted: What are some examples of how you promote referrals at Segment?
+Drafted: What are some examples of how you promote community referrals at Segment?

 Adriana: A few examples are: